darya/framework/src/Darya/ORM/README.md

 User::saveMany($users);
 ```

+### Listing values

-And some you may not have seen before.
+They also provide methods you may not have seen before.

 ```php
 // List all of the values of a given attribute